flo-mic/secure-proxy/README.md

 ## OpenID Connect configuration

-If you want to use openid conenct to connect e.g. keycloak as an OAuth2 provider you need to add the following content to your server or location block which you want to protect.
+If you want to use openid conenct to connect e.g. keycloak as an OAuth2 provider you need to add the following content to your protected server or location block.
 Update all values with the details you received from your identity provider.

   - `session_secret` -> A 32 digits session secret which must be predefined so that all worker processes can use it.
 If you protect multiple sites with the same OAuth2 provider, you shoudl add the same key to all of them.
   - `oidc_discovery_url` -> The discovery URL of you OAuth instance.
 For keycloak it is something like `https://example.com/auth/realms/example.com/.well-known/openid-configuration`
   - `oidc_client_id` -> The client id of the openid-connect client.
   - `oidc_client_secret` -> The client secret of the openid-connect client.
   - `oidc_logout_path` -> The logout path of the client application, e.g. `/profile/logout`
   - `oidc_post_logout_redirect_uri` -> The url to open after lockout, normaly it is the root of the server like `https://app.example.com`
 ```
 server {
 	listen 443 ssl http2;